-☑ (B) We prioritise the companies in our portfolio most significantly connected to sustainability outcomes.
+$\ \square$ (B) We prioritise the companies in our portfolio most significantly connected to sustainability outcomes.

-As highlighted above, InfraRed has recently completed the GHG emissions inventory for 2022.
-This inventory helps to identify the material emitters within InfraRed's portfolio which will be prioritised in terms of InfraRed's net zero engagement activities.
-For example, the emissions inventory informed the key portfolio companies InfraRed was going to engage with directly and develop and implement decarbonisation plans.
+InfraRed completed the GHG emissions inventory for 2023.
+The inventory is used to identify the material emitters within InfraRed's portfolio which will be prioritised in terms of InfraRed's net zero engagement activities.
+The emissions inventory has informed the key portfolio companies chosen for our net zero pilots where we engage with the asset directly and support them to develop and implement decarbonisation plans.

-$\square$ (C) We prioritise the companies in our portfolio to ensure that we cover a certain proportion of the sustainability outcomes we are taking action on.
+☑ (C) We prioritise the companies in our portfolio to ensure that we cover a certain proportion of the sustainability outcomes we are taking action on.